Lillevang/advent_of_code/2021/23/solution.md

 # Solution

-Solved using pen and paper.
+Part 1 solved using pen and paper.

 ---